MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 To find the capacity needed for their deployments, use the capacity API or the Foundry deployment experience to provide real-time information on capacity availability.

 In Azure AI Foundry, the deployment experience identifies when a region lacks the capacity needed to deploy the model.
 This looks at the desired model, version and number of PTUs.
-If capacity is unavailable, the experience direct  users to a select an alternative region.
+If capacity is unavailable, the experience directs  users to a select an alternative region.

 Details on the new deployment experience can be found in the Azure OpenAI [Provisioned get started guide](../how-to/provisioned-get-started.md).